 From our earliest days when we began by storing our data in maxed-out Excel spreadsheets, we anticipated a time when computers would have the processing speed to put that data to use.
 From the beginning, we recognized the value of data as a ledger of historical actions with the power to create new insights that could help shape the future in meaningful ways.

 We understand that each data point represents a moment when we connected with a real person — where their willingness to engage provided a glimpse into their values, hopes, and sometimes fears.
 Every engagement recorded in our database reflects a point when a person believed that something we were offering them could make a difference and that their participation could matter.

-We believe that the market is shifting in ways that allow for a more fully-realized value of psychometric and values-based data like ours along with an acceptance of those of us who believe we need to better steward these resources and treat the individuals data represents as partners, rather than products.
-This shift, combined with a move in corporate space toward more attention to brand over product and the increasing recognition of the need for businesses to consider their stakeholders rather than merely their shareholders, has convinced us that the time is right to explore ways to open our data up to a curated and broader use.
+We believe that the market is shifting in ways that allows for a more fully realized value of psychometric and values-based data like ours along with an acceptance of those of us who believe we need to better steward these resources and treat the individuals data represents as partners, rather than products.
+This shift, combined with a move in corporate space toward more attention to brand over product and the increasing recognition of the need for businesses to consider their stakeholders, rather than merely their shareholders, has convinced us that the time is right to explore ways to open our data up to a curated and broader use.

 We see a bright future ahead as we seek to firmly establish our approach to data and business in the broader marketplace and further develop our values-based models and audience segments.
 As we do so, we will also continue to explore the unique capabilities of the blockchain as a way to stake the value of our database into a tokenized ecosystem built to trade a new currency of engagement as a new tool for empowering people and democratizing the use of data and more justly sharing the benefits of its creation.